czervenka/bit-int/README.md

 or pipenv

-    pipenv install -e 'git+https://github.com/czervenka/bit-set.git#egg=bitset'
+    pipenv install -e 'git+https://github.com/czervenka/bit-set.git#egg=bitint'

 ## Usage

-    >>> from bitset import bitset
+    >>> from bitint import bitint

-BitSet is an integer type where bits can be named and manipulated as a set.
+BitInt is an integer type where bits can be named and manipulated as a set.
 Let's create a class Animals with first 8 bits named after animals kinds:

-    >>> Animals = bitset('Animals', 'cat, dog, mouse, bee, turtle, snake, frog, axolotl')
+    >>> Animals = bitint('Animals', 'cat, dog, mouse, bee, turtle, snake, frog, axolotl')

 In this case, animals are represented by bits where cat is the first bit (2^0=1), dog is the second (2^1=2), mouse the third (2^2=4).
 You don't need to